Shabnam: Career

 Around 1988, she switched on to character acting and was again doing films in her native Dhaka and Lahore.
 Since 1987 she made London her place of residence.
 Shabnam left Pakistan and its film industry in the late 1990s.
 She gracefully retired and moved to Bangladesh in 1997.
 According to her, she retired because of her age, and her duty to look after her parents, as they were entering their last years.
 She planned on retiring after her super-hit blockbuster film Aaina.
 But because of the overwhelming number of fans and offers she had in Pakistan, it took her 20 years to finish her last films, and then enter retirement.

 After returning to Dhaka and taking a break for 2 years, Shabnam lastly performed in movie 'Ammajan,’ directed by Kazi Hayat.
 She performed in that movie in the central role and it was released in 1999.
 The film went on to be a super-hit and one of the most successful movies in Bangladeshi film history.

 In 2012, Shabnam visited Pakistan along with her husband after 13 years, where they were awarded lifetime achievement award by the Pakistani government.
 The award ceremony was organized by PTV.
 The function was hosted by prominent actress and television presenter Bushra Ansari.
 The function included live interviews of she and her husband, along with famous singers and co-artists of the duo.
 Many of Shabnam's and Robin Ghosh's songs were performed on stage by young Pakistani artists.
 The show was attended by top members of the Pakistani community, most notably the then Prime Minister of Pakistan, Yousaf Raza Gillani.

 23 of her Urdu movies celebrated diamond jubilees in Lollywood.
 Shabnam was the heroine among 12 of those movies.
 Shabnam won 13 Nigar Awards for best actress, which is a record to date.

 In 2017, Shabnam announced that she would be returning to the Pakistani entertainment industry with television series Mohini Mansion Ki Cinderellayain, which is directed by Ali Tahir, and its music is composed by Sahir Ali Bagga.
 She is also committed to star in Aina 2, a sequel to her 1977 film Aina, which will be directed by Syed Noor.

 Personal life

 Shabnam married music composer Robin Ghosh in 1966.
-Together they had one son; Ronnie Ghosh.
+They had one son.
 Robin Ghosh died on 13 February 2016 in Dhaka, due to respiratory failures.
 In an interview, she described him as a loving, caring and very understanding person who never interfered in her film life and never asked questions when she came home late from work.
 After retirement from the film industry, she used to take care of her parents and her husband, until their deaths.
 She now leads a retired life as a housewife, in Dhaka.